phoenixperry/On/readme.md

 The core screamed out.
-The display in front of Anna flashed one thousand alerts and appeares to be made of red light so many systems are critical.
+The display in front of Anna flashed one thousand alerts and appears to be made of red light so many systems are critical.
 A neutral voice reads out,

 	“63 new messages”